dimanikulin/fva/README.md

 &nbsp;&nbsp;&nbsp; Honestly I did not expect that it would be so hard and meanwhile so interesting.

 ## Contributing
-&nbsp;&nbsp;&nbsp; Still the development is in a hot stage and you are always welcome to contribute.
+&nbsp;&nbsp;&nbsp;Still the development is in a hot stage and you are always welcome to contribute.
 You can fill up this [form](https://docs.google.com/forms/d/1EI3oOumRnHxDjEYgV6PFB-AMfV5plLtuV2r5S8BYn_g/edit) to understand your needs in Multimdedia search and organizing.
 You can also leave an issue here [GitHub issues](https://github.com/dimanikulin/fva/issues) to request a feature or report a bug.
 [Here](https://github.com/dimanikulin/fva/discussions) you can start a discussion.
 </br> </br>
-&nbsp;&nbsp;&nbsp; Anyone can try themself in different roles to learn something new:
+&nbsp;&nbsp;&nbsp;Anyone can try themself in different roles to learn something new:
 - [As a product manager](./FVADocMD/LEARNT_AS_PM.md);
 - [As a delivery manager](./FVADocMD/LEARNT_AS_DM.md);
 - [As an application architect](./FVADocMD/LEARNT_AS_SA.md);
 - [As a software developer](../FVADocMD/LEARNT_AS_DEV.md).
 - [As a software tester you can download the installation packages](https://github.com/dimanikulin/fva/releases) that are published for Linux (x86-64), Mac and Windows (latest versions) to try it.
 </br> </br>

-&nbsp;&nbsp;&nbsp; So there are many items to help the author in.
+&nbsp;&nbsp;&nbsp;So there are many items to help the author in.
 </br> </br>

 ## Stay in touch